inasafe/inasafe-doc/docs/source/user-docs/application-help/options.rst

-* :guilabel:`Keyword cache for remote datasources`: This option is used to determine where keywords are stored for datasets when it is not possible to write them into a .keywords file.
+* :guilabel:`Keyword cache for remote datasources`: This option is used to determine where keywords are stored for datasets when it is not possible to write them into a :file:`.keywords` file.
   See :ref:`keywords_system` in the |project_name| User's Manual for more information on the keywords system.
 * :guilabel:`Help to improve InaSAFE by submitting errors to a remote server`: